spikegrobstein/capistrano-mailgun/README.md

 configured as `:git` or use `whoami` if not.
 This is handy if you want to notify people of which user actually did the deployment.

+## Limitations

+ * Only supports plain-text emails.
+This should be fixed in the next release.
+ * Only supports ERB for templates.
+This should be changed in a future release.
+ * Simpler support for specifying templates?
+Should not need to pass absolute path, hopefully.
+ * Extremely limited access to Mailgun parameters.
+Eventually I'd like to add support for better customization of this.

 ## Contributing

 1. Fork it